relaycorp/veraid-website/src/pages/kliento/clients.md

 }
 ```

-Although this example obtains a token bundle for each request, you reuse it for as long as it is valid (up to 5 minutes in your signature spec).
+Although this example obtains a token bundle for each request, you could reuse it for as long as it is valid (up to 5 minutes in your signature spec).

 ### GitHub Actions